-Grades Art & Craft Music А Demonstrates competent skills in Art Making and handling of Art materials.
-Shows good application of Has very good knowledge and skills Art elements and design principles to tasks. in the subject. В Demonstrates sufficient skills in Art Making and the handling of Art materials.
-Shows adequate application of Art elements and design principles to tasks.
-Has adequate knowledge and skills in the subject. с Demonstrates basic skills in Art Making and the handling of Art materials.
-Shows elementary application of Art elements and design principles to tasks.
-Has some knowledge and skills in the subject.
-D Demonstrates weak skills in Art Making and the handling of Art materials.
-Shows limited application of Art elements and design principles to tasks.
-Has little knowledge and skills in the subject.
+Grades Art & Craft Music Demonstrates competent skills in Art Making and Has very good Α handling of Art materials.
+Shows good application of knowledge and skills Art elements and design principles to tasks. in the subject.
+Demonstrates sufficient skills in Art Making and the Has adequate В handling of Art materials.
+Shows adequate knowledge and skills В application of Art elements and design principles to in the subject. tasks.
+Demonstrates basic skills in Art Making and the Has some knowledge С handling of Art materials.
+Shows elementary and skills in the application of Art elements and design principles to subject. tasks.
+Demonstrates weak skills in Art Making and the Has little knowledge D handling of Art materials.
+Shows limited application and skills in the of Art elements and design principles to tasks. subject.

 Grades Social Studies DI Gather information that is consistently relevant in answering the question for investigation, make conclusions that are consistently supported by the information gathered, create a product that is consistently coherent response to the question for investigation, share reflections which are consistently connected to the product.
-ME Gather information that is usually relevant in answering the question for investigation, make conclusions that are usually supported by the information gathered, create a product that is usually coherent response to the question for investigation, share reflections which are usually connected to the product. ΡΑ Gather information that is somewhat relevant in answering the question for investigation, make conclusions that are somewhat supported by the information gathered, create a product that is somewhat coherent response to the question for investigation, share reflections which are somewhat connected to the product.
+ME Gather information that is usually relevant in answering the question for investigation, make conclusions that are usually supported by the information gathered, create a product that is usually coherent response to the question for investigation, share reflections which are usually connected to the product.
+PA Gather information that is somewhat relevant in answering the question for investigation, make conclusions that are somewhat supported by the information gathered, create a product that is somewhat coherent response to the question for investigation, share reflections which are somewhat connected to the product.
 UG Ungraded

-Art and Craft and Social Studies are non-examination subjects only in the Normal (Technical) Course
+^{} Art and Craft and Social Studies are non-examination subjects only in the Normal (Technical) Course